 CAMP GREENWOOD LAKE

 At Camp Greenwood Lake, we come together to sing, share stories, craft beautiful creations, swim, canoe, build fires, laugh, play games, and truly connect.
-Campers join small age-based groups led by their counselors, where they enjoy wholesome, delicious meals, embark on adventures, and form bonds that create a family away from home.
-The joy and laughter, the challenge of learning, and the experience of sharing together create a community that nurtures each child’s heart and mind, leaving them with memories and lessons that last throughout the year.
+Campers join small age based groups led by their counselors, where they share wholesome meals, go on daily adventures, and form bonds that become a kind of family away from home.

 FOR RISING 3RD-8TH GRADERS